 The designs for both Attic and Becelhuis represent the new identity of the new company Upfield within the historical context in Rotterdam.
 The interiors are designed in close collaboration with the company’s representatives, in this way it aims to represent the ambition for the future of Upfield.
 Materialization, concepts of working, furniture and green are examples of this.

 The office space for Attic is located on the attic floor of the oldest factory building on the site.
 As a result, the building has historical qualities.
 In order to realize a contemporary landscape office, several interventions have been made.
 First of all, a number of walls without historical value have been demolished, this creates more possibilities for redesign.
 The meeting rooms have been designed as furniture pieces with functions like telephone booths, repro spaces, product displays and space for technical installations integrated in the walls.
 In this way, the space is divided into different zones, each with its own character.
 The different floors of the villa and the attic are connected by a void, the double wooden gable roof is now visible from different floors.
 Finally, a part of the tiled roof has been replaced with glass.
 The new workplaces are therefore provided with light and have a view over the river Maas.

+Sustainability has been a main issue during the design process.
+Through intensive reuse and transformation, the building use has been optimized.
 The various interventions in the existing, the intensive renovation of the buildings exteriors and the new interventions in the interiors will extend the life of the buildings.
-A contemporary office environment has been created without losing the historical character of the existing building.
+The buildings continue their life with a new layer of character added to the historical layers.